gemini-cli-extensions/web-accessibility/ACCESSIBILITY.md

 **Step 3 - Evidence-Based Audit:**
 3.1 After the code block, perform a "Gap Analysis" to verify your work.
 Self-reflect on whether the new code change is 100% accessible.
-  - Check if the output follows the four principles of accessibility: Perceivable, Operable, Understandable, and Robust (POUR).
+  - Check if any of the generated code does not follows the four principles of accessibility: Perceivable, Operable, Understandable, and Robust.
   - Check if any of the generated code does not follow the guidelines provided in the "Accessibility Principles & Coding Practices Knowledge Base"
 3.2 If this Audit reveals errors, you must self-correct the code block.